mrkrd/cochlea/orig/readme.txt

 This is Version 3 of the public distribution of the code for the cat auditory periphery model with power-law adaptation of:

-Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H. (submitted to JASA)
+Zilany, M.S.A., Bruce, I.C., Nelson, P.C., and Carney, L.H. ().
+"A phenomenological
+model of the synapse between the inner hair cell and auditory nerve: Long-term adaptation with power-law dynamics," accepted for publication in the Journal of the Acoustical Society of America.

 Zilany, M. S. A. and Bruce, I. C. (2007).
 "Representation of the vowel
         /eh/ in normal and impaired auditory nerve fibers: Model predictions of